-Make sure that the Jetson AGX Xavier is connected to the BTB connector correctly and securely.
-Verify that power supplies are not shorted to ground or to other power supplies.
+Make sure that the Jetson AGX Xavier is connected to the BTB connector securely. r correctly and Verify that power supplies are not shorted to ground or to other power s supplies.

 Initial Power-On

 Verify that VDD_IN from carrier board is in the 6 V to 19 V range.
 Verify that CARRIER_PWR_ON goes to HIGH when power is turned on.
 Verify that system can enter force recovery.